The Smyrk: Nerd Rock

 The Smyrk composes songs about numerous topics, but frequently write about literary and cinematic characters from comic books and sci-fi/cult films.

 "Dial V for Venom" is the jilted symbiote's song of rejection after his separation from Peter Parker.
-The song references the sleight of Spider-Man's "red right hand, tap-tap and thumbs out", being "close as the blood" (Venom (Marvel Comics character) symbiotes have hidden in host's bloodstreams)and being Parker's armor.
-It even calls their relationship a Rorschach spot, demonstrating how it proved Venom was mentally abnormal from his alien race, bonding with Parker instead of just wanting to feed on him.
+The song references the sleight of Spider-Man's "red right hand, tap-tap and thumbs out", being "close as the blood" (Venom symbiotes have hidden in the host's bloodstreams) and being Spider-Man's armor.
+It even calls their relationship a Rorschach spot, demonstrating how it proved Venom was mentally abnormal from his alien race, bonding with Spider-Man instead of just wanting to feed on him.

 "The Ballad of Fletcher Reede" is a reimagining of Jim Carrey's predicament in the film Liar Liar.
 The song makes reference to "The Claw" and uses the quote "I hold myself in contempt, why should (this court) be any different??"

-"The End of Jason Todd" is an open letter from Joker to Batman after he murdered the second Robin.
+"The End of Jason Todd" is an open letter from Joker to Batman after he murdered Jason Todd.
 Specifically, Joker refers to Batman's "soldiers" being unprepared for war and the difference between being the joke and the punchline.
 Also, Joker seems to be an Erykah Badu fan, as he mentions being "an artist and I'm sensitive about it."

 "Farewell to Arm" is Ashley J. Williams' explanation of what happened at the doomed cabin from the Evil Dead series.

 "Single Serving Friend" is a chronicle of the last hour of Fight Club.
-It even makes melodic reference to The Pixies' song Where is my Mind? from the ending scene.
+It even makes melodic reference to The Pixies' song "Where Is My Mind?" from the ending scene.

 The Smyrk has tweeted about new songs based on characters from Thor, Kill Bill, Namor & the Fantastic Four and Scott Pilgrim.